Angela Dwamena-Aboagye: Personal life

-She is married to Kwame Dwamena-Aboagye for over twenty-three years.
-Kwame also works as a consultant for the Foundation, and they have four children; Freda, Dorsina, Nana Akua and Kwaku Dwamena-Aboagye.
+She is married to Kwame Dwamena-Aboagye.
+He also works as a consultant for the Foundation, and they have four children.

 Career

 She is an Adjunct Lecturer in gender and the law in the Faculty of Law, University of Ghana; and also a consultant and trainer on gender and women’s human rights.
 She also worked with the Ministry of Justice and Attorney-General’s Department from 1990 to 1999 but resigned to found The Ark Foundation Ghana.